A UNIQUE PARTNERSHIP

 INDIGENOUS ENGAGEMENT OVERVIEW

 The Cormorant Utility Services’ Project Team continuously strives to develop and maintain strong relationships with Indigenous communities through ongoing, transparent, and effective communication and engagement.
 Throughout all projects, the Project Team ensures community consultation and engagement is transparent, occurs frequently and satisfies the project team’s requirements.
-Like Hydro One, the Project Team recognizes that Indigenous peoples and their lands are unique in Canada, with distinct legal, historical and cultural significance.
+The Project Team recognizes that Indigenous peoples and their lands are unique in Canada, with distinct legal, historical and cultural significance.
 Our success depends on building long-term partnerships and reinforcing a culture of sharing alongside Indigenous people.

 People, our greatest asset and trusted key stakeholders, are motivated and guided by: